autopi-io/documentation/docs/getting_started/autopi_canfd_pro_casing/index.md

 import SideBySide from '@site/src/components/SideBySide';
 import CardGrid from "/components/CardGrid" ;

-This step-by-step guide will help you set up your AutoPi CAN-FD Pro.
+Need a device that can handle tough environments?
+The [AutoPi](https://www.autopi.io/) [CAN-FD Pro device](https://shop.autopi.io/products/autopi-can-fd-pro) is packed into a durable, IP67-rated aluminum casing — built to withstand dust, dirt, and water, making it perfect for rugged, outdoor, or industrial installations.
+This step-by-step guide will help you get started with your new device.
+The device comes pre-assembled with the SD card inside and requires just a few steps to complete the installation.

 :::note
-The device comes pre-assembled with the SD card inside and requires just a few steps to complete the installation.
+**Important Notes Before You Start**

+The AutoPi Telematics Unit is a highly customizeable and technical device.
+It contains a direct interface to your car and communicates with the ECU in your car.

 1. **Power Off the Vehicle**: When inserting the device for the first time, ensure that the vehicle is powered off.
 2. **Vehicle Must Be Parked**: When working on and customizing your device, make sure your vehicle is in the parked position.